-7 In a recent OECD assessment of ex post evaluation, Korea was ranked third behind Australia and United Kingdom.
+STRATA/OECD, Strengthening Decision-Making and Policy Evaluation for Long-Term Development, 2021, https://strata.gov.lt/lt/apie-mus/projektai/irodymais-gristos-politikos-formavim as-ir-politikos-vertinimas-vyriausybes-centre OECD, Mobilising Evidence at the Centre of Government in Lithuania.
+Strengthening decision-making and policy evaluation for long-term development, Paris: OECD, 2021.
+South Korea Score 7 In a recent (2021) OECD assessment of ex post evaluation, Korea was ranked fifth.
+Recent changes include making ex post evaluation mandatory for all regulations developed by the executive and central ministries; requiring a quality control process for packaged reviews of ex post evaluations; and conducting reviews with the aim of reducing burdens on new industries and SMEs.
 While there is an effective evaluation system in place, the effect on policy revision has been limited to date.
-In recent years, realestate policy has been broadly unsuccessful, contributing to historically high and skyrocketing prices by repeatedly imposing low-quality short-term regulations without effective ex post evaluation.
+In recent years, real estate policy has been broadly unsuccessful, contributing to historically high and skyrocketing prices by repeatedly imposing low-quality short-term regulations without effective ex post evaluation.
 Soaring prices have produced adverse effects by increasing economic inequality.
+Citation: